ubc-dsci320-2024w2/project-team_fabfour/README.md

 ## Team Members

 - Person 1: Allison is a 2nd-year (+6 other years...) computer science student in the BCS program who loves a 10 pm bubble tea :sparkles: :bear:
-- Person 2: one sentence about you!
+- Person 2: Helena is a BCS student who is interested in the brain 🤓
 - Person 3: Judy is a 5th-year student majoring in Computer Science and minoring in Data Science.
 She is also a full-time matcha girlie! 🍵💚
 - Person 4: Jessica is a 5th-year student majoring in Behavioural Neuroscience + minoring in Data Science and always enjoys a late night sweet treat 🍫🌙